ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.

 To provide this behavior, most of the blocking operations in the Java core library (mainly I/O and _java.util.concurrent_) have been refactored.
 However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
-The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.
+The capture of an OS thread is compensated by temporarily adding a carrier thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a native method, or a foreign function.
 During pinning, the scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability.

 ## How to use virtual threads

-Мirtual threads are instances of the _java.lang.VirtualThread_ class, which is a subclass of the _java.lang.Thread_ class.
+Virtual threads are instances of the nonpublic _java.lang.VirtualThread_ class, which is a subclass of the _java.lang.Thread_ class.

 ![thread class diagram](/images/thread_class_diagram.png)

 The _Thread_ class has public constructors and the inner _Thread.Builder_ interface for creating and starting both platform and virtual threads.
-For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
+For backward compatibility, all public constructors of the _Thread_ class can create only platform threads.
 Virtual threads are instances of the nonpublic class that cannot be instantiated directly.
 The only way to create virtual threads is to use a builder.
 A similar builder exists for creating platform threads.

 Summary of methods of the _Thread_ class to handle virtual and platform threads: